 Craig: We became so used to seeing it.
 It became such a part of our lives, that it became invisible. […] As soon as I started looking for it, I saw it everywhere.

 Jenna: Eight million tonnes going into our ocean.

 Mao Da: 我觉得最直接的是我们很多的塑料垃圾没有得到很好的收集和处理…

 Voiceover: The lack of good collection and processing of plastic waste is the reason why plastic from China ends up in the ocean.

 Doug: The challenge is that the waste systems today globally are not prepared to handle the myriad of plastics in the waste stream.

 Jennifer: It’s intriguing to me, but not surprising at the same time, that China has gone to incineration.

 This podcast was brought to you by Sustainable Asia.

 My name is Marcy Trent Long.
-Eight Million was co-produced by Sam Bekemans.
+Eight Million was co-produced by Sam Colombie.
 Audio production by Carsten and Annabat Martens of Aya Recording Studio.
 Graphic design by Kinsey Long.

 Share this podcast with your friends and colleagues!
 Education and collaboration are our best path for creating a Sustainable Asia.